ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 The hint_definition is one of the following expressions:

-+ Resolve term[| [num] [pattern]]This command adds simple apply term to the hint list with the head symbol of the type of term.
-The cost of that hint is the number of subgoals generated by simple apply term or numif specified.
-The associated pattern is inferred from the conclusion of the type of termor the given patternif specified.In case the inferred type of term does not start with a product the tactic added in the hint list is exact term.
-In case this type can however be reduced to a type starting with a product, the tactic simple apply term is also stored in the hints list.If the inferred type of term contains a dependent quantification on a variable which occurs only in the premisses of the type and not in its conclusion, no instance could be inferred for the variable by unification with the goal.
++ Resolve @term[| [num] [pattern]]This command adds simple apply @term to the hint list with the head symbol of the type of @term.
+The cost of that hint is the number of subgoals generated by simple apply @term or numif specified.
+The associated pattern is inferred from the conclusion of the type of @termor the given patternif specified.In case the inferred type of @term does not start with a product the tactic added in the hint list is exact @term.
+In case this type can however be reduced to a type starting with a product, the tactic simple apply
+  @term is also stored in the hints list.If the inferred type of @term contains a dependent quantification on a variable which occurs only in the premisses of the type and not in its conclusion, no instance could be inferred for the variable by unification with the goal.
 In this